Power Emini ES Momentum System Trade Alert History

 Also consider that that no trader is going to be able to take every single Alert.
 In real-life people have Doctors and Dentists appointments and other things that will prevent them from being in front of the screen trading every single market session of the year.
 So certain Alerts will be missed and that will change the real-life results from what you see above.

-The Alert History stats on this page reflect every single Alert produced by the ES Momentum System since the new version 4.7.0 was released.
-It’s useful in determining what to expect, but many of our users have done a lot better using a little discretion and some basic common sense strategies.
+The Alert History stats on this page reflect the raw Alert produced by the ES Momentum System since the new version 4.7.0 was released.
+It’s useful in determining what to expect, but many users can expect to do a lot better using a little discretion and some basic common sense strategies.
+We have a whole section in the Help / Documentation on different discretionary tactics you can use when trading the Alerts.